How to Create a Christmas Night in Photoshop

 And then Distort the shadow like in the image, lower the Opacity to 40% and add Gaussian Blur:

 The last and final touch is adding a new layer, called Snow.
-Download this beautiful snow brush SNOW PS7 Brushes and IMG Pack by ~KeepWaiting add snow with the same color, white.
+Download this snow brushes and add snow with the same white color.
+You can also use these textures snowfall 1 and snowfall 2 with Screen blend mode.

-Dear friends, with the step 13 comes also the final result!
-It took me a long while to write the tutorial so I will be very happy if you find it useful!
-Don't forget to share it!
+Dear friends, this is the final result.
+It took me a while to write the tutorial so I will be very happy if you find it useful!
+Don't forget to share it :)